 National, Provincial or District Priorities Why Important?
-Implications for the Nketoana IDP THORIGIS To begin to answer this question, nine province-wide assessments of each of the 283 municipalities were carried out in 2009 by the Department of Cooperative Governance and Traditional Affairs (CoGTA), led by Minister, Mr Sicelo Shiceka together with the respective MECs responsible for Local Government.
+Implications for the Nketoana IDP Filonities (CoGTA), led by Minister, Mr Sicelo Shiceka together with the respective MECs responsible for Local Government.
 The purpose of the provincial assessments was to determine the key problem statement in different thematic areas and to establish the root causes for poor performance, distress or dysfunctionality in municipalities.
-From these assessments, the consolidated State of Local Government Report was compiled and widely consulted over with stakeholders. has impacted on several objectives and projects contained in this IDP National Outcome 9 Outcome 9 deals with responsive and accountable local government, and focus on achieving the following outputs: Implementing a differentiated approach to municipal financing, planning and support Improving access to basic services Implementing the Community Works Programme Actions supportive of the human settlement outcome Deepen democracy through a refined Ward Committee Model Administrative and financial capability A single window of coordination The Nketoana Municipality has structured its IDP, PMS, M&E and reporting systems and processes according to the requirements of Outcome 9 National Development Plan (National Planning Commission, 2012) The National Development Plan is a comprehensive Plan for the development of South Africa towards 2030.
+From these assessments, the consolidated State of Local Government Report was compiled and widely consulted over with stakeholders. objectives and projects contained in this IDP National Outcome 9 Outcome 9 deals with responsive and accountable local government, and focus on achieving the following outputs: Implementing a differentiated approach to municipal financing, planning and support Improving access to basic services Implementing the Community Works Programme Actions supportive of the human settlement outcome Deepen democracy through a refined Ward Committee Model Administrative and financial capability A single window of coordination The Nketoana Municipality has structured its IDP, PMS, M&E and reporting systems and processes according to the requirements of Outcome 9 National Development Plan (National Planning Commission, 2012) The National Development Plan is a comprehensive Plan for the development of South Africa towards 2030.
 It entails comprehensive objectives and targets.
-It has four core objectives, namely: 1.
-Providing overarching goals for what we want to achieve by 2030.
-2. Building consensus on the key obstacles to us achieving these goals and what needs to be done to overcome those obstacles.
-3. Providing a shared long-term strategic framework within which more detailed planning can take place in order to advance the long-term goals set out in the NDP.
-4. Creating a basis for making choices about how best to use limited resources.
-The core elements are: • Housing, water, electricity and sanitation • Safe and reliable public transport • Quality education and skills development • Safety and security • Quality health care • Social protection • Employment • Recreation and leisure • Clean environment • Adequate nutrition The Nketoana Municipality sees itself as a strategic partner of Government, on all levels and spheres, in implementing the National Development Plan.
+It has four core objectives, namely: Providing overarching goals for what we want to achieve by 2030.
+Building consensus on the key obstacles to us achieving these goals and what needs to be done to overcome those obstacles.
+Providing a shared long-term strategic framework within which more detailed planning can take place in order to advance the long-term goals set out in the NDP.
+Creating a basis for making choices about how best to use limited resources.
+The core elements are: Housing, water, electricity and sanitation Safe and reliable public transport Quality education and skills development Safety and security Quality health care Social protection Employment Recreation and leisure Clean environment The Nketoana Municipality sees itself as a strategic partner of Government, on all levels and spheres, in implementing the National Development Plan.
 Most of its strategies and programmes are identified within the context of Government policies, which are based on the requirements of the NDP.
 State of the National Address In his State of the Nation Address, 2013, the President has emphasized the following matters that are relevant and applicable to the Nketoana Municipality: Cracking down on corruption, tender fraud and price fixing in the infrastructure programme State owned companies provide apprenticeships and learnerships.
-Nketoana LM has adopted an Anti- Corruption and Fraud Policy, provides learnerships, participate in the EPWP drive, with one of the primary target
+Use the Expanded Public Works Programme and the Community Work programme to absorb young people.
+Nketoana LM has adopted an Anti- Corruption and Fraud Policy, provides learnerships, participate in the EPWP drive, with one of the primary target groups the youth and provide basic services to existing urban areas,